 Developing the System

 In building the system, Kitchen’s objective was to keep the form and content of the trading environment consistent with the existing offline environment.
-“How would the online system Given her promise to the head traders to keep the form and content of the trading environment consistent with the existing off-line world, Kget accepted unless it dealt with all the risks existing in the offline world and improved upon them?” said Kitchen.
+“How would the online system get accepted unless it dealt with all the risks existing in the offline world and improved upon them?” said Kitchen.
 Therefore, she made sure that the basic specifications of the system were defined by traders.
 Rahil Jafry, a core-team member, explained:

 It was a system designed by traders and built for the traders and their customers.
 We wanted it to be customer-friendly on the front end and easily manageable on the back end to allow traders to post prices.
 The trick was to build a prototype that we could put in front of traders and get their support.

 However, various constituencies imposed many other inputs, constraints, and requirements on the system’s design.
-For example, there were security issues of how to safeguard multimillion dollar transactions, risk management considerations that required the system to have the capability of updating prices 5000 times per minute, and legal constraints that meant that the online documentation had to be tailored to the laws and regulations of each of the 22 countries in which they planned to launch the system.
+For example, there were security issues of how to safeguard multimillion dollar transactions, risk management considerations that required the system to have the capability of updating prices 5000 times per minute, and legal and tax constraints that meant that the online documentation had to be tailored to the laws and regulations of each of the 22 countries in which they planned to launch the system.

 As a result of this complexity, the project began to stretch well beyond Enron, involving scores of outside experts to help.
 For example, 25 different law firms were enlisted to work through the legal requirements of doing business on the Internet worldwide.
 Similarly, outside accounting expertise was tapped for different tax codes and commercial regulations.
 In the end, 13 volumes of research were compiled during the project, all of which had to be embedded in the software of one single integrated system.
 Even the simplest task of posting product descriptions required a joint effort of traders, lawyers, and IT experts.
 Kitchen elaborated on how she managed the complexity:

 I’m very detail oriented.
 I knew everything about the website as it was developed—the pricing mechanism, the legal structure, the various global tax issues.
 But I also knew the team members--who I could call, who I needed to get on to which part of the project.
-It’s all about spending time with yourpeople.
+It’s all about spending time with people and understanding their issues so you can ensure they have comfort in the end product.

 In late July, the core team sent out the first software release to Enron traders for testing and feedback.
 Although most did not respond to the request for comments, the few who did provided valuable input for EnronOnline’s development, as Kitchen explained: